bookingactivities/booking-activities/readme.txt

 = 1.7.1 =
 * Tweak - The time format in the calendar vertical axis has been changed (according to your locale)
-* Optimization - Significantly reduced loading time (calendars and booking lists)
+* Optimization - Significantly improved loading time for calendars and booking lists containing a lot of events / bookings
 * Optimization - Change the way metadata are retrieved for a better scalability
 * Optimization - Clean the option to track emails sent everyday to keep it as small as possible in the database
+* Fix - Events spreading over two loading intervals were not displayed
+* Fix - Groups couldn't be selected in the calendar editor if all their events were not displayed
 * Fix - Cannot type more than 2 digits in the event repetition settings
 * Fix - The booking filter "Pick an event" didn't work while exporting the events
 * Fix - The booking filter "Date" didn't work on Internet Explorer
 * Fix - Events were not brought on the foreground when they were selected if more than two events overlapped
 * Fix - PHP error if your version of PHP was below 5.5
+* Fix - Number of bookings may be wrong if the list was filtered by single event and if the selected event was part a group

 = 1.7.0 - 2019/03/01 =
 * **[See the friendly release note](https://booking-activities.fr/en/blog/booking-activities-1-7-form-actions-and-sytem-tools/?utm_source=wp-plugin-page&utm_medium=wordpress&utm_content=readme)**